 Damages to your Room

 You are responsible for any damages that occur to your room during occupancy of that room.
 If damages are accidental, you must pay repair costs.
 If damages are the result of vandalism, not only must you pay for repairs, but you may also face disciplinary action.
+At move-in, you should complete the Room Inspection Form to note the pre-existing condition of your room.

 Damages to Residence Hall Common Areas